zekroTJA/resource-vault/README.md

+> **Warning**
+> This repository is deprecated and replaced by [zekroTJA/braindump](https://github.com/zekroTJA/braindump).
+No new content will be added here in the future.

 # Resource Vault

 This is my personal vault of general resources and documents for all subjects of development, design and media work.